HL7/home-lab-report/input/pagecontent/implementation_guide.md

 * [How to read resource & profile definitions]({{site.data.fhir.path}}formats.html)
 * [Base resource]({{site.data.fhir.path}}resource.html)

-This implementation guide supports the recently published [FHIR R4]({{site.data.fhir.path}}index.html) version of the FHIR standard to ensure alignment with the current direction of the FHIR standard.
+This implementation guide is based on R4 version of the HL7 FHIR Standard.

 ### FHIR Resources Used